wp-plugins/wp-ajaxify-comments/readme.txt

 = 0.18.0 =
 * Added option to define when to load comments asynchronously with secondary AJAX request
-* Optimized JavaScript includes (only include files if they are needed)
+* Optimized JavaScript includes (use compressed/merged JavaScript file and only include files if they are needed)

 = 0.17.3 =
 * Fixed "Undefined index" PHP notice (thanks to fergomez)